The REAL Time Needed to Lose 10 Pounds (& Tips to Lose It!)

 Did you know it takes about 20 minutes for the brain to recognize satiation and the stomach to feel full?
 That being said, eating quickly can compromise satiety cues and increase the risk of overeating.

 So rather than eating too fast, slow down at mealtimes.
 Do so by chewing 10 times before swallowing, putting the fork down between bites, and savoring the flavor of foods.

-Also, choose food and snack items that need a little extra work beyond opening a chip bag.
-Peeling oranges and de-shelling seeds are just a few ideas to slow down the eating process.
+Also, consider food and snack items that need a little extra work beyond opening a chip bag.
+Peeling oranges and deshelling seeds are ideas to slow down the eating process.

 Unlike cravings, which are often based on psychological desire, hunger is a physical need for food.
 Hunger is often not exclusive to one food and people likely feel satisfied after eating.
 If left unmanaged, hunger results in a growling stomach, headache, and loss of energy.

 To practice mindful eating, start noticing whether or not the body is actually hungry or experiencing a craving.
-Eat foods that nourish the body and avoid any distractions during mealtime.
-Say no to TV snacking and meals and welcome the dinner table.
+Eat nutrient-dense foods that nourish the body and avoid any distractions during mealtime.

 Finishing everything on the plate reduces food waste, but it can result in overeating if meals are served on larger plates.
 So to keep portions in check, use smaller plates for mealtimes.